 How It Works

 Transcelerator presents a translator with a list of comprehension questions in English (or potentially any language of wider communication) and allows manual translations of those questions to be entered.
 As work progresses, Transcelerator uses the growing body of translated questions and previously identified target-language renderings of biblical terms to make statistics-based guesses to fill in drafts of translations for remaining questions.

 Questions having very similar frames (e.g., “What did x say to y?”) generally result in “instant” translations of questions with a very high degree of reliability.

 After installing Transcelerator, restart Paratext.
-When you start Transcelerator, it will load questions for the currently active project, so make sure that the active project is the Scripture translation you want to work on (not a resource project).
 If you have properly associated your Paratext project with the appropriate keyboard for entering vernacular text, this same keyboard will be activated when translating questions in Transcelerator.
 For best results, select the Major Biblical Terms list as the current list for the project.